 Diagnosing the Condition

-The doctor will perform a comprehensive blood test to identify the inflammatory state that will reveal:
+The doctor will perform a comprehensive blood test to identify the inflammatory state, which will reveal the following:

 - Elevated white blood cell count